RickyWooo/CrackLeetcodeTogether/Easy/Array/#1-Two_Sum/readme.md

 [11,15]
 ```

-Consequently, the outside loop will iterate from 2, 7, 11,the inside loop will iterate from the next number until

-touching the end of array.
+Consequently, the outside loop will iterate from 2, 7, 11,the inside loop will iterate from the next number to the end of array (7,11,15).

 **Note that the final value will not be iterated in outside loop(since it had been already add)**

-We would not consider it in the outside loop.

 ###